 The version with full features is not opensource.
 Parts of the code are under apache licence though.

 Con Cannot open multiple projects in the same window

 Con Lack of plugins

 IntelliJ supports a very small amount of plugins.
 Although these are 'quality approved', many features are missing and can't be implemented because of that.

 Con GoSublime is unreliable and badly written

 Its impenetrable code base is not worth improving on.

 Unlike the Atom editor, Sublime Text protects and copyrights its code and is thus not the freedom-ware some would like it to be.

 Con Added dificulty with taking user inputs in inline cmd prompt

-I really wanted to like Sublime but the fact that getting user imput through python or Java was a mission, I gave up trying.
-I'm far happier with Atom and VS Code.
+Getting user input through python or Java is a mission, you'll be happier with Atom and VS Code.